jaka87/vetercek_WS/README.md

 ## TO-DO
 +  ~~create PCB and make larger test outside~~
 + ~~allow for larger ints in order to have possibility for longer time between updates~~
-+ support for wifi module
++ ~~sending GPS cordinates to server (in case WS get stolen)~~
-+ support for other web services
++ support for wifi module - in works
-+ sending GPS cordinates to server (in case WS get stolen)
++ support for other web services - long term goal, not planned for near future

 ## Thanks!
 Thanks to all of you contributing to make this happen.
 Especially thanks to Tadej Tašner for drawing PCB and his advices regarding the hardware components.
 Also thanks to those people that took time and wrote libraries used in this project and therefore make the project easier to compile.